iLVL-Key/FFXI/gearswap/readme.md

 - Code cleanup.
 </details>
 <details>

 <summary>SAM</summary>

+Version 13.2
+- Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.

 Version 13.1
 - Adjusted the Weapon Cycle have a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.